MS Romantika

 MS Romantika is a cruiseferry owned by the Estonian ferry company Tallink.
+The ship's latest use was on a charter to Holland Norway Lines for the route Kristiansand to Emden, until the ferry company's bankruptcy in 2023.

+History

-The ship is on charter to Holland Norway Lines on a route Kristiansand to Eemshaven.
-She was built in 2002 by Aker Finnyards, Rauma and she was the first ever newbuilding to be delivered to Tallink.
+Romantika was built in 2002 by Aker Finnyards, Rauma and she was the first ever newbuilding to be delivered to Tallink.
 Between 2002 and 2006 the Romantika was used on the Helsinki–Tallinn route, until she was replaced by the new MS Galaxy.
 After this she was transferred to the Tallinn–Stockholm route, sailing parallel with her sister MS Victoria I.